planetlabs/planet-client-python/docs/cli/cli-orders.md

 ### Cloud Delivery

-Another option is to delivery your orders directly to a cloud bucket, like AWS S3 or Google Cloud Storage.
+Another option is to deliver your orders directly to a cloud bucket, like AWS S3 or Google Cloud Storage.
 The file given with the `--delivery` option should contain JSON that follows the options and format given in
 [Delivery to Cloud Storage](https://developers.planet.com/docs/orders/delivery/#delivery-to-cloud-storage).